 Math and economics dictate that healthcare cost growth at a rate higher than general inflation cannot continue indefinitely.
 Healthcare begins crowding out other spending and economic growth.
 The higher prices can no longer be afforded and the trend changes.
 Yet, no one knows when the trend will change.
 Thus, to be conservative, you should use a higher rate of inflation for your healthcare retirement expenses compared to other lifestyle expenses.
 Yet, if actual expenses come in less than projections over time, you can then afford to spend the money somewhere else.

-BEFORE YOU BUY AN EXPENSIVE LTC POLICY, READ THIS
+BEFORE YOU BUY A POLICY, READ THIS

 Statistics show that 69 percent